Saturday, November 11. 2006

 -

 Why are bounds used in the frame definition?
-Why is not enough?
+Why is

 For the properties of the frame operator, this is enough, but it is often convenient to have estimates for the bounds, as they define the redundancy of the frame and therefore important properties.
 The remaining question is what exactly that means - see 55).